AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

    See ***Configure Shell Launcher*** in **[Shell Launcher](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/shell-launcher)** page by Microsoft&reg; Windows support for additional information.

 1. Create a non-administrative user (if you already do not have one) to be used for Kiosk.
-This can be a local or domain user.
+It can be a local or domain user.
-1. Install the windows player for that Kiosk user from [AEM Screens Player Downloads](https://download.macromedia.com/screens/) page.
+1. Install the Windows Player for that Kiosk user from the [AEM Screens Player Downloads](https://download.macromedia.com/screens/) page.
 1. See [Use Shell Launcher to create a Windows 10 kiosk](https://learn.microsoft.com/en-us/windows/configuration/assigned-access/shell-launcher/?tabs=intune) to modify your PowerShell script for more information.

    Modify the PowerShell script so you can replace the username with the one you created.
 Ensure that the path to the application executable is correct.
-This sets the custom shell as the windows player application for the kiosk user and set the default as explorer.exe for other users.
+This sets the custom shell as the Windows Player application for the kiosk user and set the default as explorer.exe for other users.

 1. Run the PowerShell script as an administrator.
 1. Reboot and login as the Kiosk user and the player application should start right up.

 ### Troubleshooting {#troubleshooting}

-If you get a black screen after you log in as the Kiosk user, it means that you may have incorrectly specified the path to the windows player executable.
+If you get a black screen after you log in as the Kiosk user, it means that you may have incorrectly specified the path to the Windows Player executable.
 Log back in as the administrator and verify and rerun the script.

 The default installation path for Windows Player is: